Management Discussion and Analysis

 PT Petrocentral (Petrocentral)

-The Company has 61.72% shares ownership in Petrocentral.
+The Company has 77.75% shares ownership in Ptreocentral.

-Petrocentral is a subsidiary of the Company that operating in Gresik, East Java and the sole producer of Sodium Tripolyphosphate (STPP) in Indonesia with an installed production capacity 40,000 MT per year.
-STPP is one of the raw materials of detergent, which functioned as water softener, thereby increasing the cleaning power of detergent.
+Petrocentral is a subsidiary of the Company that operating in Gresik, East Java and the sole producer of Phosphoric Acid Food Grade (PAFG) and Sodium Tripolyphosphate (STPP) and in Indonesia with an installed production capacity 40,000 MT per year.
+PAFG is mostly used as degumming in the crude oil palm refining process, while STPP is one of the raw materials of detergent, which functioned as water softener, thereby increasing the cleaning power of detergent.

 Petrocentral has obtained the ISO 9001:2015 certification for the quality management system (Quality Management System) from Standard Assurance and Innovation (SAI) Global Limited since 2004.
 In addition, Petrocentral also has ISO 22000:2019 certification for the food safety management system issued by Standard Assurance and Innovation (SAI) Global Limited since 2016.